CCSMB/Standards/Standards/CCSMB-4.md

 *This format is based upon [plain text](/Standards/CCSMB-2.md) and as such technical details that apply to plain text also apply to this format.*

-Lua code files should contain valid, executable Lua code.
+Lua code files should contain valid, executable Lua source code.
 These can either be self-contained programs, APIs or Lua otherwise loaded by a program.